signalfx/signalfx-nodejs/README.md

            ]});
 ```

-Reporting Dimensions for the data is optional and can be accomplished as follows:
+Optionally, you can also add dimensions to the metrics, as follows:

 ```js
 var signalfx = require('signalfx');